ethereum/py-evm/docs/guides/evm/quickstart.rst

 .. code:: sh

-  $ python -i -m evm.lightchain_shell -db /tmp/testnet.db
+  $ python -i -m eth.lightchain_shell -db /tmp/testnet.db

 That will immediately give you a python shell, with a chain variable that you